sharad-s/devconnector/README.md

-#DevConnector
+# DevConnector

 Practicing MERN Stack apps through building a social media hub for developers.
 Following the Brad Traversy tutorial.

 ## Getting Started

 * 1.)
-Create `config/keys.js` and export an object which contains your mongodb URI and your secret keystring.
+Create `config/keys_dev.js` and export an object which contains your mongodb URI and your secret keystring.
 It should look something like this:

 ```
 module.exports = {